 - Question 1.
-Why did the 1906 earthquake fail SVWC water transmission pipes at 49 locations? - Question 2.
+Why did the 1906 earthquake fail SVWC water transmission supply pipes at 49 locations? - Question 2.
 Why did the water distribution system break at 299 locations and fail to deliver water to hydrants?
-How many fires ignited, and why did they spread? - Question 3.
+How many fires ignited, and why did some of them spread? - Question 3.
 A parallel AWSS was built in 1912, designed and built to be earthquake resistant.
 When it was finally put to the test in the 1989 Loma Prieta earthquake, it did not deliver water to a major fire.
-Given the seismic weaknesses of the AWSS, should it be abandoned? - Question 4.
-There was animosity between the privately-held monopoly (SVWC) and the public (the City of San Francisco, represented by a Mayor and Board of Supervisors).
+Given the seismic weaknesses of the AWSS, should it be abandoned or seismically upgraded? - Question 4.
+There was animosity between the privately-held monopoly (SVWC) and the public (the City of San Francisco, represented by its Mayor and Board of Supervisors).
 This was stoked by the journalism of the fourth Estate (the newspapers).
-Did these conflicts contribute to the fire conflagration due to the 1906 earthquake?
+Did these conflicts contribute to the fire conflagration triggered by the 1906 earthquake?